Easy Crock Pot Ham

 Spray your crockpot with nonstick spray, or line it with a crockpot bag.

-Using toothpicks stick the pineapple slices to the ham and if you want to pour in the juice to the bottom of the pan for more flavor.
+Using toothpicks, stick the pineapple slices to the ham.
+For more flavor, pour the juice into the bottom of the pan.

-Cover with the lid if it fits or you can use foil to make your own lid.
+Cover with the lid if it fits or use foil to make your lid.

 Cook on low 4-6 hours and remove to serve.